narchondas/narchondas.github.io/Machine Learning/read.md

 ### Self-assessment

-Very motivated to learn about Machine Learning and advance with my MSc
+Very motivated to learn about machine learning and advance with my MSc

 Focused on timely delivery of good quality assignments

-Good with time managemtn, note taking and studying new material
+Good with time management, note taking and studying new material

 Lack of a STEM background, so more difficult to get quickly familiar with the concepts and perform the formative acitivities

-Lack of familiarity with coding and in particular Python
+Lack of familiarity with coding, in particular Python

 ### Set goals